sudomesh/solar-nodes/300usd_node/r910/external_watchdog/README.md

 # 1.8 V arduino

 Here's [a guide](https://www.iot-experiments.com/arduino-pro-mini-1mhz-1-8v/) for how to reprogram a 3.3 V arduino pro mini to 1.8 V. It will work for any Atmega 328P.
-The guide uses a purpose-built ISP to low-level program the arduino but the simpler solution is to use another 3.3 V arduino as the programmer using the ArduinoISP method.
+The guide uses a purpose-built ISP to low-level-program the arduino but the simpler solution is to use another 3.3 V arduino as the programmer using the ArduinoISP method.

 ## Programming an Arduino as ISP

 To program an Arduino as an ISP the easiest way is by using the official Arduino IDE.
 Simply go to File -> Examples -> 11.ArduinoISP -> ArduinoISP.
 Then uncomment the line:

 ```
-// #define USE_OLD_STYLE_WIRING
+#define USE_OLD_STYLE_WIRING
 ```

 and change the `SPI_CLOCK` line to:

 ```
-#define SPI_CLOCK 		(128000/6)
+#define SPI_CLOCK 		(64000/6)
 ```

 Then upload the sketch to your 3.3 V capable Arduino.
 This will now be your ISP.